 Line: "Cause you a out of town nigga like Biggie / Heard about the shit with Diddy"

-Note: Oddly he mentions the Lil Wayne and Birdman shooting incident twice, but does so in completley different lines/ways, so I'm counting it twice.
+Note: Oddly he mentions the Lil Wayne and Birdman shooting incident twice but does so in completely different lines/ways, so I'm counting it twice.